Anxiety and Family Constellations

 For some people, anxiety feels constantly active in the background of life, even during calm moments or positive experiences.

-Family Constellation Therapy offers another way of understanding anxiety—one that looks beyond symptoms alone and explores how trauma, nervous system conditioning, emotional environments, and unresolved family experiences may contribute to emotional distress.
+Family Constellations offers another way of understanding anxiety—one that looks beyond symptoms alone and explores how trauma, nervous system conditioning, emotional environments, interrupted connection, and unresolved family experiences may contribute to emotional distress.

-From this perspective, anxiety is not viewed simply as an individual problem to eliminate, but sometimes as an expression of deeper systemic tension, unresolved trauma, exclusion, loss, or interrupted connection.
+From this perspective, anxiety is not viewed simply as an individual problem to eliminate, but sometimes as an expression of deeper systemic tension, unresolved trauma, exclusion, loss, or interruption within the family system.

 A Systemic View of Anxiety